 Sunday, 5 December 2021

-Grandpa Greg's Advanced Grammar: BINOMIAL EXPRESSIONS
+Grandpa Greg's Advanced Grammar: BINOMIAL EXPRESSIONS, part #1

 Authors' Note A binomial pair, phrase, or expression, is a language element consisting of a pair of words that are used in a fixed order as an idiom.
 The two members of the pair are the same part of speech, are semantically related, often near-synonyms or antonyms, and are most commonly joined by and, or or; they often play a role as clichés.
 The term irreversible binomial was coined and extensively discussed by American philologist Yakov Malkiel in 1954.
-The most catchy of these phrases are alliterative, as hale and hearty, or rhyming, as in health and wealth, or haste makes waste.
+The most catchy of these phrases are alliterative, as hale and hearty, or rhyming, as in near and dear, or haste makes waste.

 Authors' Note: The forty-fifth US president and his advisors seem to have come up with a scare tactic, telling voters that waves of Central American refugees appearing on the southern US border were comprised of potential rapists and drug-dealers.
 The 'redemption' referred to here is entry into the safe refuge of the United States.